April 25, 2022 by Michelle Randall

 Perky and pretty with a tempting sugar rim, the Lemon Drop Martini was named after a zesty candy popular in the 1970s.
-Odds are you’ve probably seen it in your granny’s candy bowl.
-Happily, the cocktail itself is not fuddy-duddy by any means.
+Odds are you’ve probably seen it in your granny’s candy bowl… Happily, the cocktail itself is no fuddy-duddy by any means.
 Combining SKYY Infusions® Citrus Vodka, Grand Marnier, lemon juice, and simple syrup, it’s a lively sip with plenty of pep.

 17. Cucumber Martini

 Cool, crisp, and clear, our Cucumber Martini is a deliciously different sip that is tailor-made for a summery cocktail hour.
-It also makes a wonderful counterpoint to smokey, meaty flavors, so try serving it at your next summer barbecue.
+It also makes a wonderful counterpoint to smokey, meaty flavours, so try serving it with fire-grilled ribs or steak.

 18. Watermelon Martini

 The humble watermelon is perhaps one of nature’s most versatile fruits, and we love using it to brighten up a summertime Martini.
-Create a refreshing Watermelon Martini at home by combining SKYY Vodka, fresh lime juice, and ripe watermelon.
-A great tip for leftover fruit is to freeze it in cubes to use in smoothies or more martinis later.
+Create a refreshing Watermelon Martini at home by combining SKYY Vodka, fresh lime juice, and fresh watermelon.
+This is also a great use for left-over fruit, which can be frozen in cubes after the initial family feast.